The Exhibition Path by Marcin Wicha

 Michael Herr, Dispatches

-A seminal work on the Vietnam War, and perhaps THE book on any war, really.
-The design was a challenge simply because there are so many outstanding images of the war it was tough to pick one.
+A key work on the Vietnam War, and perhaps THE book on any war.
+The design was a challenge simply because there are so many images of the war it was tough to pick the perfect one.

 2017